 1. Drink 2 liters of water a day

 Drinking plenty of water helps to hydrate the stools, especially if there is already an adequate amount of fiber in the diet.
 Dehydrated feces cannot pass through the intestines as easily and can cause other intestinal problems such as hemorrhoids, polyps, and bleeding.

 2. Eat high-fiber food

 Fiber is commonly found in fresh unpeeled fruits and pulp, in vegetables and in seeds such as chia, flaxseed, sesame, and sunflower.
 Fibers are very resistant to digestion and, therefore, serve as food for the intestinal flora, making these microorganisms proliferate healthily and contribute to easier bowel movements.

 It's important to remember that a fiber-rich diet requires adequate water intake, as excess fiber without proper hydration can worsen constipation.

 3. Eat healthy fats

 Fat functions as a lubricant for the bowels, which eases the passage of stools.
 You should try to increase your consumption of healthy fats, which can be found in avocados, coconut oil, olive oil, nuts, chestnuts, peanuts, chia seeds, flaxseeds, and sesame seeds.

 4. Exercise regularly

 Regular physical activity helps to strengthen the abdominal muscles, which puts pressure on the bowels and eases the passage of the stools.
 In addition, moving the body also stimulates bowel movements, which helps prevent constipation.
 It's recommended to practice physical activity at least 30 minutes, three to five times a week.

-5. Pass stool as soon as you feel the need to
+5. Pass stool when you feel the need to

 It's important to poop as soon as you feel the need to do it, as not doing so can lead to more constipation.
 This happens because the involuntary sphincter, a muscle that controls the passage of the stools in the intestines, can get 'lazy' and close, preventing you from defecating when you need to.

 6. Eat more natural probiotics

 Probiotic foods are those rich that are rich in good bacteria for the bowels, such as natural yogurt, kombucha, and kefir.
 These good bacteria are very important for the breakdown of fibers and for the formation of stools, which prevents constipation.